 The potential of AI in healthcare remains vast, as it can help patients take better care of themselves through wearables and other devices that record personal health data that can be used by healthcare providers to deliver more patient-specific care.
-But perhaps the greatest potential for AI in healthcare lies in how we use the technologies to understanding the uniqueness of each patient.
+But perhaps the greatest potential for AI in healthcare lies in how we use the technologies to understand the uniqueness of each patient.
 Organizations that develop algorithms to offer deep insights can provide invaluable intelligence on everything from an individual patient’s likelihood of experiencing a stroke, heart attack, or even cancer to a hospital’s readmission rate to a health plan’s gaps in care for an entire membership – helping to bridge vital chasms in the patient care journey and enabling clinicians to intervene sooner, delivering a superior patient experience and improving the overall health of a population.

 Despite excitement around the ideal of leveraging AI in healthcare, like so much in the healthcare industry, many of the most promising AI applications are segmented, with individual companies making progress toward addressing a single problem.
 What is lacking are more comprehensive tools.
 That need prompted Dr. Felix Matthews, a managing director and physician leader at Deloitte to predict an uptick in alliances between tech companies and healthcare organizations.

 “What I believe we will see in the next year or two is algorithms that interpret multiple data sources at the same time from different variables.
 Once you’ve got that, the sky is the limit.” – Dr. Felix Matthews, Managing Director, Deloitte